pulibrary/bibdata/README.md

 Deployment is through capistrano.
 To deploy a branch other than "main", prepend an environment variable to your deploy command, e.g.:
 `BRANCH=my_feature bundle exec cap staging deploy`

+## Production Locations Configuration

+To import locations from Alma for the first time in a production environment do the following:

+1. `cap [environment] rails:console`
+1. `LocationDataService.delete_existing_and_repopulate`

+This is a destructive action, only do this for initial setup or for a clean slate!

 ## License

 See `LICENSE`.